trueheart78/trueheart78.com/games.md

 #### Playing

 1. The Witcher 3: Wild Hunt (PS4)
-1. Hitman 2016 (PS4)
-  - 5 of 6 episodes complete (6 to be released)
-  - Amazing game with great replayability.
-1. Dark Souls III (PS4) - Ashes of Ariendel DLC
+1. Dark Souls III: Ashes of Ariendel DLC (PS4)
 1. Tales from the Borderlands (PS4)
   - Finished 3 of 5 chapters.
 1. LEGO: Batman 3 (PS4)